ShubhkarampreetKaur/Induction/README.md

 - Apply **natural acceptance** in daily interactions
 - Strengthen **logic building** through practice
 - Explore **coding languages** in greater depth

+- Talked about the goodness of GNDEC college.
+- Has been one of the ex-students of GNDEC.
+- **Always respect your teachers** – it should be your duty, rule, or protocol in whatever way you want it to be.
+- Blesses us for our journey.

+## Dr. Lakhveer Singh Khanna (Incharge - CML)

+- Congratulated us for being the successful part of GNDEC.
+- Talked about **Centre for Multi-faceted Learning (CML)**.

+### About CML
+- This centre is responsible for **holistic development of students**.
+- Helps in furnishing your **soft skills**:
+  - Core
+  - Professional
+  - Technical
+  - Personality

+### Programs
+- Programs are designed according to the **needs of students**.
+- **Deals with:**
+  - Creative content creation
+  - Designing flyers
+  - Writing report papers